nohren/car-hacking-junsun-v1-pro/README.md

 ### Experiment

-Rather than guess, I decided to use mtkClient to read the memory and produce an exact scatter.
-With an exact scatter i can use SP Flash tools to read out the boot.img bytes and Magisk to create a new boot.img with root.
-Then use SP flash tool to write that new boot.img to ROM.
-And to do all this btw you have to be BROM mode.
+Rather than guess and brick 🧱, I decided to use mtkClient to read to actual layout and produce an exact scatter.
+With an exact scatter I can use SP Flash tools and Magisk with confidence.
+To do any of this though, I have to be in BROM mode first.
 From wikipedia "BROM (Boot ROM) is a crucial component in embedded systems, responsible for the initial booting process when the device is powered on or reset".
-SP Flash Tools binary requires 🪟 windows or 🐧 linux.
+As for SP Flash Tools, the binary requires 🪟 windows or 🐧 linux **x86 only**.
 I chose to continue using my Macbook and use UTM to emulate x86 linux ...........
-RIP to me.
+RIP 😭.
 I totally would have used windows if my laptop wasn't entirely dependent on its power cord.

-In the end UTM would have worked if it could handle rapidly appearing and disapearing usb connections, like say from a boot loop awaiting protocol handshake to enter BROM.
-Unfortunely for UTM 4.6.5, this is not the case.
+So I went the UTM route, which would have worked if it could handle rapidly appearing and disappearing usb connections, like say from a boot loop awaiting protocol handshake to enter BROM.
+Unfortunately for UTM 4.6.5, this is not the case.
 Likely there is some null pointer exception crashing things when the usb is no longer who UTM thought it was.
-UTM simply cannot handle it.
+UTM simply cannot handle the truth.
 I tried dowloading the "[nightly](https://github.com/utmapp/UTM/actions/runs/16120262973)" UTM from github actions at behest of ChatGPT and nope, macOS is not having it, not with unsigned apps.
+They be scary 👻 🔥💰🔥.

 Linux Quirks for SP FlashTools and MTK install